 Last year, for Fall season, I added a little pumpkin and some fall branches (everything from Joann’s!)

 This year, I made a Happy Fall Y’all sign for the DIY Autumn wreath .
 You can grab this FREE SVG cut file and get step by step instructions by clicking on the purple text.

 You could easily use this wreath for Christmas too.
 Grab some holly, small poinsettias, silver and red branches, etc… I happen to already have a Christmas door wreath that I’ve had for years so I do use that.

 Want to know what I do with this wreath??
 Think I store it away??
 Heck no!
 I use it as part of my staircase decor.

 I think I got the large snowflake from the Dollar Tree or Michaels, and just hung that in the middle with some white winter wonderland branches and pine cones stuck on the sides.

 I made the J and Y out of foam board and burlap.
 If you’d like to find out how to easily make your own click here for my full tutorial!

 As you can tell, I go a little crazy at Christmas time!!
 I love decorating and most of my decorations I made myself or bought at Goodwill and flocked them.
 To check out all my Christmas tutorials click here.
 Or if you’d like to see my Christmas home tour click here!

 That’s it!
-Pretty easy interchangeable seasonal wreaths that doesn’t cost a lot of money!
+Pretty easy interchangeable seasonal wreaths that don’t cost a lot of money!
 Now if I could just get a new front door or bring myself to paint it.
-It is on my list, but keeps slipping further and further down…
+It is on my list but keeps slipping further and further down…